Skip to main content

-Conditional sequences let you customize your outreach workflow in Reply.io.
+Conditional sequences let you customize your outreach workflow in Reply.
 By using conditions, you can create multiple branches within your sequences based on specific criteria and outcomes.
 This overview explains the main features of conditional sequences and how to use them.

-What are Conditional Sequences?
+What are conditional sequences?

 Conditional sequences let you split your sequence into different branches based on a condition’s outcome, creating a more flexible workflow.
 Instead of creating several separate sequences, you can now set up conditions within a single sequence.